timpostuvan/CTDG-link-anomaly-detection/README.md

 ```

 ## Acknowledgments
 The code is adapted from [TGB_Baselines repository](https://github.com/fpour/TGB_Baselines).
-If this code repo is useful for your research, please consider citing the original authors from [TGB](https://arxiv.org/pdf/2307.01026.pdf) paper as well.
+If this code repository is useful for your research, please consider citing the original authors from [TGB](https://arxiv.org/pdf/2307.01026.pdf) paper as well.